RAK4270 WisDuo Breakout Board Quick Start Guide

 at+send=lora:2:1234567890

-- On the ChirpStack platform, you should also see the messages in the LORAWAN FRAMES tab, as shown in Figure 52.
-By convention, messages sent from nodes to gateways are considered as Uplinks, while messages sent by gateways to nodes are considered as Downlinks.
+On the ChirpStack platform, you can view messages in the LORAWAN FRAMES tab, as shown in Figure 52.
+By convention:

 This concludes the exercise to send data in the OTAA mode.